TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

 1. Territories - Settlers of Catan Style Game (Folder)
     1. Classes (Folder)
         1. AlliesClass.cs
+            * Class containing the name of an ally.
         1. GridPoint.cs
             * Class containing and x and y grid coordinate.
         1. HexGridClass.cs